f-f/home/README.md

 My dotfiles, scripts and keys.
 Use at your own risk!

-Config for Ubuntu 16.
-Should run with no issues on Debian and Ubuntu 14 - untested though.
-In case you do please get in touch :)
+Config for Ubuntu 16.04 Xenial.

 ## Fast install